brandonros/nodejs-serverless-example/README.md

 ## Setup (Windows)

 1. `git clone` (or clone with Github Desktop)
 1. Open a PowerShell (Start -> `Windows PowerShell`).
-Type the following commands into the terminal one at a time (you and copy and paste).
+Type the following commands into the terminal one at a time (you can copy and paste as well as use the Tab key on your keyboard for auto-completion when typing).
 Press Enter in between each command to run it.
 1. `cd` to where the repo is cloned.
 Example: `cd ~\Documents\GitHub\nodejs-serverless-example`
 1. `npm install`
 1. `$env:AWS_ACCESS_KEY_ID="your_aws_access_key_id"`